JOIN NOW

 Characteristics of gifted children

-Gifted children are often recognised by their natural abilities, characteristics and quick learning that are well above other children of the same age.
+Gifted children are often recognised by their natural abilities, characteristics and quick learning that are quite different to other children of the same age.
 Some of these characteristics may include:

 • strong sense of curiosity